 Have you been arrested?
+In need of Spokane DUI lawyer?
 If so, our Spokane criminal defense attorney can offer you the hard-hitting representation that you need in order to combat your criminal charges.
-We have been defending the rights of the accused for more than two decades.
+We have been defending the rights of the accused of more than two decades.
 With our extensive experience and in-depth legal knowledge, you can be confident in our ability to properly represent and tenaciously defend your rights.

-Our lead attorney is a former prosecutor.
+Our lead criminal defense attorney is a former prosecutor.
 Meaning, we have a unique understanding of both sides of the courtroom.
 We will anticipate the prosecution’s case against you and build a highly effective defense strategy accordingly.
 Our top-rated criminal defense attorney can help you obtain the upper hand in court.
+We want to be the Criminal Defense and DUI Attorney Spokane needs.

 Put A Former Prosecutor In Your Corner